 Actual German Designations for Projectiles APC L/3,7 28 cm Pzgr.
 L/3,7 (mhb) HE L/4,2 base fuze 28 cm Spgr.
 L/4,2 Bdz (mhb) HE L/4,2 nose fuze 28 cm Spgr.
 L/4,2 Kz (mhb) HE L/4,2 nose fuze AA 28 cm Spgr.
 L/4,2 Kz (mhb) – Haube abgeschraubt

 - ^The post-war USN NAVTECMISEU Technical Report #191-45 "Standard German Projectile Fuzes" lists the time fuze Z.Z.
 S/60 nA as being used on the 28 cm Spgr.
 L/4,2 Kz (mhb) which implicitly means that sometime during the war an AA version of this projectile was issued.
 The AA projectile was the same as the standard HE Nose Fuze projectile, but had a time fuze in place of the instantaneous impact fuze and did not use the ballistic cap (windshield).
 These were used at least once by Admiral Scheer during Operation Wunderland in 1942 where they were used to bombard shore installations at Port Dickson at the entrance to the Gulf of Yenisey.
 They may also have been used during bombardment missions along the Baltic coast by Admiral Scheer and Lützow during 1944 and 1945.
-This AA projectile was similar to that for the 15 cm/60 (5.9") SK C/25, see Anti-Aircraft Projectiles on that datapage for a sketch.
+This AA projectile was similar to that for the 15 cm/60 (5.9") SK C/25.
+See Anti-Aircraft Projectiles on that datapage for a sketch.

 - ^APC and HE ballistic caps had a radius of 8.5 calibers.
 The tangent of the ballistic cap to the shell body was inclined at 5 degrees, which resulted in a projectile with a short overall length.